 I would challenge you to a battle of wits, but I see you are unarmed! -William Shakespeare

 Yes, dull as it is, you need to read, read and read some more.
-In order to write effective argumentative essays you need an advanced knowledge of the subject matter because, if you don’t know all the facts, you risk looking like a fool.
+To write effective argumentative essays you need an advanced knowledge of the subject matter because, if you don’t know all the facts, you risk looking like a fool.
 For some great tips on researching papers, see our free tips for essay writing.

 - Who may disagree with me?